MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 The file server is the computer that hosts the redirected folders.

-> [!IMPORTANT]
+> [!NOTE]
-> Folder Redirection requires that the file server be an x64-based or x86-based computer; it is not supported by Windows&reg; RT.
+> Folder Redirection requires that the file server be an x64-based or x86-based computer.
+Windows&reg; RT computers do not support Folder Redirection.

 #### Choose the type of file server configuration to use